-No pre-existing condition limitation

-We will not refuse to cover the treatment of a condition that you had before you enrolled in this Plan solely because you had the condition before you enrolled.

-Where you can get information about enrolling in the FEHB Program

-See www.opm.gov/insure.
-Also, your employing or retirement office can answer your questions, and give you a Guide to Federal Employees Health Benefits Plans, brochures for other plans, and other materials you need to make an informed decision about:

-- When you may change your enrollment;

-- How you can cover your family members;

-- What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire;

-- · When your enrollment ends; and

-- When the next open season for enrollment begins.
+No pre-existing condition limitation We will not refuse to cover the treatment of a condition that you had before you enrolled in this Plan solely because you had the condition before you enrolled.
+Where you can get information about enrolling in the FEHB Program See www.opm.gov/insure.
+Also, your employing or retirement office can answer your questions, and give you a Guide to Federal Employees Health Benefits Plans , brochures for other plans, and other materials you need to make an informed decision about: • When you may change your enrollment; • How you can cover your family members; • What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire; • When your enrollment ends; and • When the next open season for enrollment begins.
 We don't determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.

-Types of coverage available for you and your family

-Self Only coverage is for you alone.
+Types of coverage available for you and your family Self Only coverage is for you alone.
 Self and Family coverage is for you, your spouse, and your unmarried dependent children under age 22, including any foster children or stepchildren your employing or retirement office authorizes coverage for.
 Under certain circumstances, you may also continue coverage for a disabled child 22 years of age or older who is incapable of self-support.
 If you have a Self Only enrollment, you may change to a Self and Family enrollment if you marry, give birth, or add a child to your family.
 You may change your enrollment 31 days before to 60 days after that event.
 The Self and Family enrollment begins on the first day of the pay period in which the child is born or becomes an eligible family member.
 When you change to Self and Family because you marry, the change is effective on the first day of the pay period that begins after your employing office receives your enrollment form; benefits will not be available to your spouse until you marry.
 Your employing or retirement office will not notify you when a family member is no longer eligible to receive health benefits, nor will we.
 Please tell us immediately when you add or remove family members from your coverage for any reason, including divorce, or when your child under age 22 marries or turns 22.
 If you or one of your family members is enrolled in one FEHB plan, that person may not be enrolled in or covered as a family member by another FEHB plan.

-When benefits and premiums start

-The benefits in this brochure are effective on January 1.
-If you are new to this Plan, your coverage and premiums begin on the first day of your first pay period that starts on or after January 1.
-Annuitants' premiums begin on January 1.
+When benefits and premiums start The benefits in this brochure are effective on January 1.
+If you joined this Plan during Open Season, your coverage begins on the first day of your first pay period that starts on or after January 1.
+Annuitants' coverage and premiums begin on January 1.
+If you joined at any other time during the year, your employing office will tell you the effective date of coverage